When Travel Experiences Are Not in Context, Guests Don’t Remember

 Some examples:

-Another way of thinking about a theme is to answer, “What is the big idea I want participants to remember?”
-Creating a theme in this light focus all of the activities and interactions around a single idea; it helps the program designer and the trip leaders focus on what is relevant while bringing the program to life.
+Creating a theme in this light focuses all of the activities and interactions around a single idea; it helps the program designer and the trip leaders focus on what is relevant while bringing the program to life.

 Where can a frugal traveler stay in ultra-expensive San Francisco?
 These are friendly, clean, and safe hostels to help you explore this world-class city while not wrecking your budget.